 Crazy Tactic #3: I Can Has Poker?

 The audience was so loyal that I partnered with them to run a contest.
-The contest was a poker giveaway in which one person would win a two-night trip to Las Vegas with $500 in spending cash and free airfare for 2 individuals to and from Las Vegas.
+The contest was a poker giveaway in which one person would win a two-night trip to Las Vegas with $500 in spending cash and free airfare for two individuals to and from Las Vegas.

-I can’t find the page on I Can Has Cheezburger that discusses the contest (guessing they removed it)… but here is a snapshot:
+I can’t find the page on I Can Has Cheezburger that discusses the contest (guessing they removed it), but here is a snapshot:

 - Create a funny cat meme related to poker (they have a meme creator on their site).

 - Embed the cat meme on your website to enter (the embed code linked back to my poker site).

 Within a matter of days, I got over 2,000 link-building opportunities containing the phrases “poker” and “online poker” in the anchor text.
 I even had I Can Has Cheezburger rotate up the embed codes so that I could make the anchor text more natural.

 Within a few days, my search engine rankings shot up to page 7 of the search engines for the search term “online poker.”
 Within a week, I was ranking on page 2, and within two weeks, I was ranking on page 1.
 I probably would have hit the No. 1 spot on the search engines, but I quickly got caught and Google pulled my ranking.